Do You Need True Pain Relief? Electrical Stimulation Could Help You Feel Great Again!

 The Pain-Free Truth About Electrical Stimulation

-Although electrical stimulation can be unpleasant at times when used for muscle enhancement, it should never cause pain.
+Although electrical stimulation therapy can be unpleasant at times when used for muscle enhancement, it certainly should never cause pain.
 Some individuals have said to have experienced a “tingly,” “prickly,” or “pins and needles” sensation during their therapy.
-A physical therapist, chiropractor or acupuncturist can simply adjust the frequency of electrical muscle stimulation or sensory nerve stimulation according to the tolerance of each patient.
+In fact, a physical therapist, chiropractor or acupuncturist can adjust the frequency of electrical muscle stimulation or sensory nerve stimulation according to the tolerance of each patient.

 Among the different modes are transcutaneous electrical nerve stimulation (TENS), interruption, pre-modulated, Russian, and symmetrical or asymmetrical bi-phasic.
-Each of these modes has its own current, and the current you receive will be determined by the shape and strength of your condition.
+Each of these modes has its own current.
+Furthermore, the current you receive will be determined by the shape and strength of your condition.

 How Can I Benefit From Electrical Stimulation Treatments?